{{ result.summaryTitle }}

 Technical Details:

-Formula Core:
+Formula Core

-Symbol Meaning Unit used internally
+Symbol Meaning Unit used in the calculation

-h Drop height after conversion from metres, feet, or yards metres
+h Drop height after unit conversion metres

 g Selected constant gravitational acceleration metres per second squared